-Welcome to the Mosquito Fire Prevention District Community Emergency Response Team program page.
+Welcome to the Mosquito Fire Protection District Community Emergency Response Team program page.
 Here you will find information about CERT, the CERT Basic Training, CPR classes, and upcoming events.
-The first CERT Basic Training class has not yet been scheduled.
-Check back for more information.

 What is CERT?

 The Community Emergency Response Team (CERT) program educates volunteers about disaster preparedness for the hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
 CERT offers a consistent, nationwide approach to volunteer training and organization that professional responders can rely on during disaster situations, allowing them to focus on more complex tasks.

 The CERT Basic Training includes research-validated guidance for CERT programs to teach members what to do before, during, and after the hazards their communities may face.

 The CERT concept was developed and implemented by the Los Angeles City Fire Department in 1985.
 The Whittier Narrows earthquake in 1987 underscored the area-wide threat of a major disaster in California.
 Further, it confirmed the need for training civilians to meet their immediate needs.

 CERT became a national program in 1993.
 There are now CERT programs in all 50 states, including many tribal nations and U.S. territories.
 Each is unique to its community and all are essential to building a Culture of Preparedness in the United States.
 There are over 2,700 local CERT programs nationwide and more than 600,000 people have trained since CERT became a national program.

 For more information about the District CERT program stop by the station or send and email to CERT@mfpd.us